swanchain/python-sdk-docs-samples/README.md

 ```

 3. Obtain authentication credentials.

 To use `swan-sdk`, an Orchestrator API key is required.

 - Go to [Orchestrator Dashboard](https://orchestrator.swanchain.io/provider-status).
 Make sure you're under the Mainnet environment.
 - Login through MetaMask.
 - Click the user icon on the top right.
 - Click 'Show API-Key' -> 'New API Key'

-Add steps to get credentials for MCS, I cannot get these steps myself
+To use the `swan-sdk` Multi-Chain Storage (MCS) service, an MCS API key is required.
+To get an MCS API Key: go to [MultiChain Storage](https://www.multichain.storage/home).

 4. Set up environment variables
    Create a `.env` file in the root directory and add the following environment variables: